Oregon Crimes | Measure 11 Offenses | Sex Crimes | Assault Crimes | Theft Crimes | Reckless Driving | Prostitution | DUII | DWS / DWR

 ORS 475.892 A Felony Unlawful delivery of methamphetamine within 1000 feet of a school.

-How much jail / prison time will I have to do if I am convicted?
+How much jail / prison time will I have to do if I am convicted of an Oregon drug crime?

 • the crime for which you're convicted (possession charges are viewed less seriously than delivery or manufacturing charges);

-• the type of drug involved (methamphetamine is often punished harsher than other drugs; marijuana is often punished less harshly);
+• the type of drug involved (methamphetamine is often punished harsher than other drugs; marijuana is often punished much less harshly or not at all);

 • how much of the controlled substance (drug) you possessed, manufactured, or delivered (commonly referred to as "substantial quantity");